Alvin Davis: California Angels

-After eight years in Seattle, Davis was a free agent and signed with the California Angels in February 1992.
-In 40 games with the Angels in a platoon role, he hit .250 with no homers and 16 runs driven in.
+After eight years in Seattle, Davis signed a one-year, $800,000 contract with the California Angels on February 14, 1992.
+In 40 games with the Angels in a platoon role, he hit .250 with no homers and 16 RBI.
 Davis had two hits in his final major league game, but was released after only a half season in late June.
-He soon joined the Kintetsu Buffaloes of Osaka in Japan, and appeared in 40 games in the Pacific League, with five home runs with 12 RBIs.
+He soon joined the Kintetsu Buffaloes of Osaka in Japan, and appeared in 40 games in the Pacific League, batting .275 with five home runs and 12 RBI.

 Personal life

 Davis lives in his hometown of Riverside with his wife Kim; they have three children.
-Alvin has been a volunteer at Cornerstone Fellowship Bible Church for the past nine years overseeing the church's finances and has served as a member of the church's elder board for over 20 years.
+Davis has been a volunteer at Cornerstone Fellowship Bible Church in Riverside, California for the past nine years overseeing the church's finances and has served as a member of the church's elder board for over 20 years.
 He has also previously coached baseball at Martin Luther King High School for ten years.
 After his father's death in 1970, Davis and his mother Mylie had a very close relationship, and she relocated from Riverside to Tempe when he was in college.

 In 1997, Davis was inducted into the Seattle Mariners Hall of Fame.

 In 2012, Davis returned to the Seattle Mariners organization as a roving minor league instructor.

+His niece is professional wrestler Candice LeRae.